 Historic Churches

-St George's Chapel in Windsor, was the setting for the marriages of Prince Harry and HRH Princess Eugenie and is the burial place of 11 monarchs including Queen Elizabeth II and the Duke of Edinburgh, Henry VIII and Charles I and one of the finest examples of Gothic architecture in England.
+St George's Chapel in Windsor was the setting for the marriages of Prince Harry and HRH Princess Eugenie, and is the burial place of 11 monarchs including Queen Elizabeth II and the Duke of Edinburgh, Henry VIII and Charles I and one of the finest examples of Gothic architecture in England.
 A visit to St George’s Chapel is included in your Windsor Castle ticket or you are most welcome to attend services at St George’s Chapel, which are free to all.

 The Hospital of St Cross in Winchester is located alongside the River Itchen and is one of the oldest almshouses in England.
 The beautiful collection of medieval buildings including the Church, the Brethren’s Hall and the Old Kitchen are open to visitors.

-The South East is also home to many churches that tell the story of the history and heritage of the region, none more so than the Churches Conservation Trust that preserves dozens of the region's religious buildings.
+The South East is also home to many churches that tell the story of the history and heritage of the region, none more so than the Churches Conservation Trust which preserves dozens of the region's religious buildings.
 Browse the list below or use the search box on the left to see what hidden gems you can visit on your trip to the South of England.

 Number of results:

-Number of results: 22
+Number of results: 20

-1. Winchester Cathedral
+8. Winchester Cathedral

 Type